saint-lascivious/dnsproxy-config/README.md

 * Change Pi-hole dnsmasq listening port

-If listening for tcp/udp 53 you will need to ensure dnsmasq is not listening on the same port.
+If listening for tcp/udp 53 (example: if this is a Pi-hole host) you will need to ensure dnsmasq is not listening on the same port.
 ```
 sudo wget https://raw.githubusercontent.com/saint-lascivious/dnsproxy-config/master/etc/dnsmasq.d/99-listening-port.conf -P /etc/dnsmasq.d
 ```